 The Department of Theatre Arts awards several types of scholarships.
-Applicants may receive other financial aid through the University, but the entire amount of financial aid (including scholarships) cannot exceed the cost of attendance established by the Financial Aid Office.
+Applicants may receive other financial aid through the University, but the entire amount of financial aid (including scholarships) cannot exceed the cost of attendance established by the Office of Financial Aid and Scholarships.

 2014-2015 SCHOLARSHIP APPLICATION DEADLINES:

 2014 - 2015 TSA Scholarships: Applications and recommendation forms must be in the Theatre Arts Office (DFAC 2080) no later than 4 p.m., September 5, 2014 with mandatory auditions/interviews by appointment the week of September 8, 2014.
 We will contact you with an appointment time after September 5.
 At the interview, applicants should be prepared to present a technical portfolio with pictures and/or examples of work they have completed.
 Applicants should also be prepared to discuss their involvement with productions.
 Applicants must be a Theatre Arts major or minor, have a minimum overall GPA of 2.5, and a theatre course GPA of at least 3.0.

 Application and Recommendation Form (need 3 recommendations) can be found on the link below.

 If you have any problems submitting the forms, please contact Damita Lewis at firstname.lastname@example.org or by phone at 217-581-5918.